 - For single-axle trailers, the tow ball load should be 10 % of the loaded trailer weight.
-For heavy trailers with more than one axle, the tow ball load should be 5 % -10 % of the loaded trailer weight. - If the tow ball load is too light or too heavy, the steering and handling of the vehicle may be affected. - Ensure the ball load does not exceed 10 % of the maximum loaded trailer weight.
+For heavy trailers with more than one axle. the tow ball load should be 5 % -10 % of the loaded trailer weight.
+If the tow ball load is too light or too heavy, the steering and handling of the vehicle may be affected. - Ensure the ball load does not exceed 10 % of the maximum loaded trailer weight.
 Refer to Towing and Loading Equipment later in this section.

-- Adjust by moving items forwards or backwards within the trailer, to change the balance. - Check the tow ball load before coupling the trailer to the towing vehicle. - If maximum axle loads are exceeded, weight should be removed from the rear of the vehicle. - If the load balance cannot be corrected, use a load distribution hitch (only for tow bars that support load distribution hitches).
+- Adjust by moving items forwards or backwards within the trailer, to change the balance. - Check the tow ball load before coupling the trailer to the towing vehicle. - Axle loads must not be exceeded when the tow hall load is included.
+See Axle Loads - If maximum axle loads are exceeded, weight should be removed from the rear of the vehicle. - If the load balance cannot be corrected, use a load distribution hitch (only for tow bars that support load distribution hitches).